 I graduated with my Bachelors of Science from Temple University.
 Personal training was a main source of income throughout my college career.
 I see this as a positive because it gave me experience in that setting.
 It also schooled me on the human psyche.
 One main thing you can learn as a personal trainer is how to communicate and read people.
 This has proved to be very valuable for me as a strength coach.
-When I entered my last year of college, I applied to an internship at the University of South Florida with Ron McKeefery, a nationally known strength and conditioning coach, formerly the head football strength coach at University of Tennessee and currently the assistant strength and conditioning
+When I entered my last year of college, I applied to an internship at the University of South Florida with Ron McKeefery, a nationally known strength and conditioning coach, formerly the head football strength coach at the University of South Florida, University of Tennessee, Eastern Michigan University, assistant strength and conditioning

 coach for the Cincinnati Bengals.
-He was assisted by Frank Wintrich, currently at North Texas and Aaron Quarberg.
+He was assisted by Frank Wintrich, formerly at North Texas, BYU, and UVA, and Aaron Quarberg.
 Apart from my high school strength coach Steve “CP” Pattison, these three were the most instrumental in my path to becoming a strength coach.
 The internship was an incredible experience that I draw from even to this day.
 During my USF internship, this was where my extreme interest transformed into a fire and a clear passion for strength and conditioning.

 After Six months, new memories, friends, and meeting the girl of my dreams, my time in Chicago had to come to an end.
 I applied for an internship position and received a call back for the position at Florida Gulf Coast University in Fort Myers, Florida.
 You may know it as “DUNK CITY”.
 A year and a half later they created a permanent full-time position for me as the assistant strength and conditioning coach.